anthonynamnam/mobile-price-prediction/README.md

 # Objectives of this Project

-Compare the performance of Boosting Method (sklearn-gradient-boosting) and Random Forest
+Compare the performance of
+1. Boosting Method (sklearn-gradient-boosting)
+2. Random Forest